richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a Performance
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a Performance
 ## `Window_get_orientation`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number representing as result of type short
+target | number | A number that represents a handle to a Window *output* | number | A number representing as result of type short
 ## `Window_get_onorientationchange`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a EventHandler
 ## `Window_get_onvrdisplayconnect`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a EventHandler
 ## `Window_get_onvrdisplaydisconnect`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a EventHandler
 ## `Window_get_onvrdisplayactivate`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a EventHandler
 ## `Window_get_onvrdisplaydeactivate`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a EventHandler
 ## `Window_get_onvrdisplaypresentchange`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a EventHandler
 ## `Window_get_paintWorklet`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a Worklet
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a Worklet

 ## `Window_requestIdleCallback(instance, callback, options)`
 Argument | Type | description